ducky4life/ns-detag/README.md

 ## Appoint Self as Regional Officer (defaults to J)

 Same functionality as renaming governor, but appointing your nation as RO instead with Appearance, Communications, and Embassies authorities

+## Switcher Log In (defaults to Y)

+**Please set your password in the `const password = ` line**

+Logs in to another puppet on the nation page of the puppet that you want to log into

+Works with templated page, pressing the login key on the nation page of the puppet will take you to the World Assembly page

+**Only works if you have the same password across your puppets**

 ## Eyebeast (defaults to O)